 ➔ Inclusive Coverage: The same benefits and services covered by Original *Medicare.

-➔ Extended Benefits: Potential additional coverages like dental, vision, and hearing care.
+➔ Extended Benefits: Potential additional coverages like dental, vision, prescriptions and or hearing care.

 ➔ Network Restrictions: Encompasses specified doctors and healthcare providers.